Production of the triply heavy $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons at $e^+e^-$ colliders: Introduction

-In this paper, we report the study on the production of the triply heavy baryons $\Omega_{ccc}$ and $\Omega_{bbb}$ at $e^+e^-$ colliders.
-Here, we calculate the direct production of these triply heavy baryons exactly.
 Because the constituent quarks of the triply heavy baryon are all heavy flavored, the NRQCD \cite{Bodwin:1994jh} can be used to describe the triply heavy baryon.
-And, the production of the $\Omega_{QQQ}$ can be factorized into two parts, the short-distance coefficient which describes the process of the production of the triple heavy quark pairs, and the long-distance matrix element which describes the formation of the triply heavy baryon from point-like three heavy quarks.\footnote{$\Omega_{QQQ}$ means the triply heavy baryon $\Omega_{ccc}$ or $\Omega_{bbb}$.
-And $Q$ denotes the $c$ or $b$ quark.} To achieve the calculation, we will reduce the number of the Feynman diagrams which we have to calculate, as we have done in \cite{Chen:2011mb,Wu:2012wj}.
+The production of the $\Omega_{QQQ}$ can be factorized into two parts, the short-distance coefficient which describes the process of the production of the three heavy quark pairs, and the long-distance matrix element which describes the hadronization of three heavy quarks to the triply heavy baryon.
+The number of the Feynman diagrams corresponding to the short distance coefficient is large.
+To achieve the calculation, we utilize the characteristic of the constituent quarks as the authors have done in Refs.\cite{Chen:2011mb,Wu:2012wj}.

-In the next section we will show the details on the calculation of these two parts, the short-distance coefficient and the long-distance matrix element, explicitly.
+The present paper is organized as follows.
+In Sec.\ref{sec:Production}, we will show the details on the calculation of the two parts, the short-distance coefficient and the long-distance matrix element mentioned above.
 In Sec.\ref{sec:NANDC}, we will list the numerical results and conclusions.
 And in Sec.\ref{sumra}, we will give a brief summary.